Equine Metabolic Syndrome in Horses: Cause, Symptoms and Treatment

 EMS Symptoms in Horses: How to Recognize the Warning Signs

-- The ribs are no longer palpable beneath the thick fat layer.
+- Ribs are no longer palpable beneath thick fat layers

 Common Signs of EMS in Horses